kroogies/Contact-book/README.md

 This was made with Python, tkinter gui library, pillow library, and with sqlite3 database.

 This newbie project was made by a learning programmer who's only been learning for a month, just so you know.
 C:
-And I thank you, for reading this long boring README file.
+And I thank you, for reading this boring README file.